edx/frontend-i18n/README.rst

   }

-Logs a warning if it detects a locale it doesn't expect (as defined by the supportedLocales list above), or if an expected locale is not provided.
+Logs a warning if it detects a locale it doesn't expect (as defined by the supportedLocales list in lib.js), or if an expected locale is not provided.

 **getPrimaryLanguageSubtag**